Mesfrum/Wellm/README.md

 ## Usage

-1. Open the `index.html` file in a compatible web browser (WebGPU support required).
+1. Open the `index.html` file in a compatible web browser - Chrome, Chrome Canary.
+(WebGPU support required).

-2. The application will automatically load the specified LLM model(s) and display the chat interface.
+2. Wellm will automatically load the specified LLM model(s) and display the chat interface.

 3. Enter your prompts in the input field and click the "Submit" button or press "Enter" to receive responses from the LLM.